opendatacube/datacube-ows/docs/cfg_global.rst

 if `translations_directory` is set.
 The order of metadata resolution is:

-1) If Internationalisation is active via the `translations_directory` config entry, take the value from the *.mo file corresponding to the best available language match for the request headers.
+1) If Internationalisation is active via the `translations_directory` config entry, take the value from the `<message_domain>.mo` file corresponding to the best available language match for the request headers.
 2) If a translation for the metadata entry is not available, or if internationalisation is not active, get the value from the `message_file` if it is configured.